drex2308/venkataramu-portfolio/critique.md

 - By converting energy consumption into phone charges, using a gradient color scheme, and providing clear labels, I created a visualization that effectively communicates the disparities in energy use in a way that is easy to grasp for a broad audience.

 ### Next Steps
-- While the current chart provides a comprehensive overview, future iterations could include interactivity, such as filters by region or income group, to allow for even more detailed exploration of the data.
+- While the current chart provides a comprehensive overview, future iterations could include interactivity, such as filters by region, a race bar chart to allow for even more detailed exploration of the data.

 This redesigned chart successfully addresses the critiques from the earlier assessment, making it more user-friendly, informative, and engaging.